recursivethinker/python_scripts/simpleagent/README.md

 ### Build Process

 1.  **Modify the Spec File (Optional):**
     The `simpleagent.spec` file controls the build.
-By default, it is configured to *exclude* the `.env` and `config.yaml` files from the final binary.
-This is the recommended approach for a clean deployment, as it forces configuration to be provided externally on the target machine.
+By default, it is configured to bundle `sample_config.yaml` as a fallback `config.yaml` inside the executable.
+The application is designed to prioritize external `.env` and `config.yaml` files placed next to the executable, allowing you to override the bundled defaults easily.

 2.  **Build the Docker Image:**
     From the project's root directory, build the builder image: